pdf-raku/PDF-Class-raku/README.md

 #### `pdf-checker.p6 --trace --render --strict --max-depth=n --exclude=Entry1,Entry2 --repair input-pdf`

-This is an advanced tool for PDF authors and users.
+This is a low-level tool for PDF authors and users.
 It traverses a PDF, checking it's internal structure against PDF:Class definitions as derived from the [PDF 32000-1:2008 1.7](http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/PDF32000_2008.pdf) specification.

  - `--trace` print a dump of PDF Objects as the file is traversed